rameshpokharel21/spring-jwt/spring-jwt/README.md

 This is simple spring boot project and spring data jpa, postgresql, spring security, and JWT with cookie.
 The purpose is to use JWT with cookie.

-I have used .env file to save most secrets and load it through bash file(.sh file) and create corresponding constants in application.properties.
-I am running ./ run.sh file to start maven.
+🎆🎇 Backend with Java, Spring boot, Spring data JPA, Hibernate,  Postgresql:

+** open spring-jwt pom file in IntelliJ Idea.
+** Modify application.properties
-The empty database is created in postgreSQL before running.
+   - A database is created in PostgreSQL with the same name as in application.properties.
+   - username and password for postgres database.
+   - Encode a long string to base64 for JWT secret.
+   - JWT Expiration  is in milliseconds.
+     - cookie name
+** Check "Enable annotation Processing" for Lombok.
+In IntelliJ Idea, it's file ->  setting -> compiler -> Annotation Processing.

-I am using Postman for now to test these endpoints:
+** I am also using Postman  to test these endpoints:

 1. baseURL: http://localhost:8080/api

-2. signin POST request endpoint: ${baseURL}/auth/signin.
+2. login POST request endpoint: ${baseURL}/auth/login

    Then signin with POST request using following json format in json body